laroche/tastyworks-pnl/README.md

    - Add performance reviews, graphs based on different time periods and underlyings.
    - How much premium can you keep for option trades.
 Tastyworks says this should be about 25 % of the sold premium.
-I am mostly selling only premium and can keep about 80 % of it in 2021.
+I am mostly selling only premium and can keep about 79 % of it as average over many years.
    - How much fees do you pay for your option trades to the broker/exchange compared to your overall profit?
 This seems to be less than 1.5 % for me in 2021.
-   - Show number of trades history.
+   - Show number of trades/transactions history.
 - Docu
    - Add images on how to download csv-file within Tastyworks into docu.
    - Translate text output into German.